twcook/s3model.github.io/docs/glossary.md

 *XML* is a markup language expressed in a standard set of codes, or tags, that describes the text in a digital document.
 XML is a more flexible cousin of HTML, makes it possible to conduct complex business over the Internet.

+## XML Schema

+An XML Schema is itself an XML document and it describes the structure of an XML document.
+The XML Schema language is also referred to as XML Schema Definition (XSD).

 ## eXtensible Markup Language Database

 An XML database is a database that stores data in XML format.
 This type of database is suited for businesses with data in XML format and for situations where XML storage is a practical way to archive data, metadata and other digital resources.